 Abigail Morrison is the group leader of “Computation in Neural Circuits” at INM-6/IAS-6, Forschungszentrum Jülich, Germany, the leader of the “Simulation Laboratory Neuroscience” at the Jülich Supercomputing Centre and a professor at the Ruhr University of Bochum, Germany since 2012.
 In the HBP she co-leads the work package 7.3.
 She holds a master’s degree in artificial intelligence and received her PhD in computational neuroscience in 2006 from the University of Freiburg, Germany.
 Between 2006 and 2009 she was a scientific researcher at the RIKEN Brain Science Institute in Wako-Shi, Japan; she subsequently held a junior professorship at the University of Freiburg from 2009 to 2012, as well as a group leadership at the Bernstein Center Freiburg.
 Her research interests include learning, representation and computation in spiking neural networks, dynamics and computation in neurodegenerative diseases, and high-performance simulation technology.

-Virtuelle Realität und Immersive Visualisierung IT Center, http://www.vr.rwth-aachen.de/ Coordination and co-lead of a work package with 5 partners from 3 countries and lead of two tasks on visual analysis in the FET flagship project "The Human Brain Project".
+before becoming Prof. at the University Trier, Benjamin Weyers worked at the Virtuelle Realität und Immersive Visualisierung IT Center, http://www.vr.rwth-aachen.de/.
+He is coordinating and co-leading of a work package with 5 partners from 3 countries and lead of two tasks on visual analysis in the FET flagship project "The Human Brain Project".
 Scientific work on interactive systems, virtual reality, information and scientific visualization as well as immersive visual analysis.